beholdenspore28/lite-engine/README.md

 ![cube_preview](./doc/img/cube_preview.png)

+# The mission.
+I created Lite-Engine with the purpose of providing a light-weight, extendable, free and open source game engine for anyone and everyone.
+At the heart of the project is the notion that anyone should be able to make a game for free with no strings attached.

+# Features
+Lite engine is under development and should not be used for production projects yet.
+That being said, here is a (mostly) comprehensive list of its current features.

+    Minimal dependencies.

+# My current goals:
+My next big step is skeletal animation.

 # Building on Linux
 Ensure you have installed GLFW3 using your package manager of choice before you continue.
 For example: